KenKundert/inform/doc/api.rst

 Direct Access Functions
 -----------------------

-These functions access the currently active informer.
+Several of the above methods are also available as stand-alone functions that act on the currently active informer.
+This make it easy to use their functionality even if you do not have local access to the informer.

 .. autofunction:: inform.done